jangrudo/ai-apocalypse/README.md

 complex problem might require “sleeping” with it a few times (all while actively working on the problem throughout the day).
 This may be a correct intuition, or a wrong one.
 In any case, it’s a sound foundation for further research.

-## 7. Inventions depend on earlier inventions, not on humans making them.

-[chapter07]: #7-inventions-depend-on-earlier-inventions-not-on-humans-making-them

-_Newton had been famously “standing on the shoulders of giants”, and most inventions wouldn’t even be possible without appropriate technology, invented earlier.
-This happens because one human can only do a limited amount of work in their lifetime.
-On the other hand, similar inventions have numerous times been done independently by unrelated people.
-Scientific discovery is a competition.
-It has its winners, but it also has the runners-up — the ones who lost by a small margin.
-Success in innovation requires efficient education, diversity of thought and the exchange of ideas between people with different scientific backgrounds.
-Connections between humans are more important than individual human minds, and given an environment with enough connections and enough diversity, human knowledge can evolve “by itself”, by simply picking right ideas out of “noise”._

-We already know that scientists borrow a lot from other scientists.
-Reusing an idea which has already been thoroughly studied and tested by others is simply less work than trying to reinvent the wheel over and over again.
-If we needed to invent the wheel, we’d have less time left for doing something else.
-Our lifes are inherently limited in time, and they can be interrupted at any moment, too.
-So we have to hurry up.
-Luckily, if we die, other people would be able to continue from where we left off.
-When a famous inventor passes away, it’s a tragedy, but it doesn’t stop the progress of science.
-It merely slows it down.

-The list of disputed scientific discoveries is a long one.
-Establishing the priority of one researcher over another often requires a research of its own.
-If you have invented something new, and are preparing it for publication, chances are high that someone else is doing exactly the same somewhere else at the same time.
-We tend to remember people who had crossed the finish line first, but often forget about the ones who would’ve been second.

-Einstein is duly credited for being the first to correctly formulate the theory of relativity.
-He did have his competitors though.
-If Einstein didn’t exist, the guy to finish second (for special relativity at least), would have probably been Henri Poincaré.
-He did almost everything right, and he did it before Einstein.
-The difference between the works on special relativity by Poincaré and Einstein is merely the _interpretation_ of the underlying physical reality.
-With respect to mathematical formulas, priority actually goes to Poincaré (together with many other scientists).
-This difference in the formulation of the theory is real, but actually small.
-It almost feels like a “philosophical” one.

-The basis of the general theory of relativity (the one which superseded Newtonian theory of gravity, an ultimately led to the discovery of black holes) is another seemingly “philosophical” idea, which claims that if acceleration and gravity _feel_ the same, it probably means that they actually _are_ the same.
-It’s a remarkably simple idea, even if a totally unconventional one.
-Everything else (the notion that acceleration and gravity are both side effects of traveling along a curved path in non-Euclidean space-time) follows from this postulate.
-Einstein was the first to formulate this brilliant basic principle.
-He did, however, struggle with deducing the mathematical concepts following from it, and needed help from professional mathematicians in order to finish the job.

-Einstein also didn’t invent black holes.
-He actually tried to prove that they don’t make sense.
-And later in life, he famously disbelieved in random nature of quantum mechanics, saying that “God doesn’t play dice”.
-To our best current understanding, he was wrong.
-Einstein wasn’t pure genius.
-He was the right man in the right place at the right time.
-Had he been born before the theory of electromagnetism was formulated, he wouldn’t be able to come up with the theory of relativity.
-Had he been born a few years later, it might have already been too late.
-Without this luck, Einstein might have well remained an ordinary patent clerk, little-known to anyone.

-We know that inherent intellectual capabilities of people in different cultures are the same.
-Hunter-gatherers from the jungle of Amazon are no less intelligent than traders from Wall Street.
-Deep inside these forests there may be dwelling humans even more capable of creating novel theories than Einstein was.
-They don’t have access to formal education and public libraries, and therefore their intuitions about modern physics are incorrect.
-They do have vastly superior intuitions about plants and animals though.

-It has been shown that countries which have greater cognitive diversity, also have higher innovation rate.
-This includes accepting immigrants from other countries which have a history of innovation of their own.
-Even when such immigrants don’t get due credit for their random contributions, their influence can be clearly traced in statistics like the frequency of filed patents.
-This happens because the number of ideas which are traceable to their original authors is actually much smaller than the total number of ideas which are genuinely important for the discovery process to occur.
-Inventions are done by combining existing ideas in unexpected ways, and they need a lot of different ideas in order to come up with something truly new.

-Ethnicity of the humans making the discoveries is not important.
-Success of individual inventors is determined by the culture they grow up with, not the other way around.
-In this whole process of scientific discovery, it’s ideas who are the main actors, not humans.
-If a human goes away, her idea would survive.
-If an idea becomes extinct, it would have to be invented anew, through a laborious process of combining and merging of the more lucky ones which might still remain in existence.

-From the point of view of ideas, humans are merely an “environment” they could be living in.
-Humans are also this “source of noise” which makes the creative process possible.
-Ideas therefore don’t need any single human genius.
-A single genius wouldn’t be a good enough source of “noise”.
-Ideas need a great number of very different human minds, connected together, all of them at once.

 ## 8. Artificial neural networks are algorithms, written automatically.